springernature/shunter/docs/usage/templates.md

 Shunter will attempt to render the file `view/foo/bar.dust`.

-If JSON is received without specifying `application/x-shunter+json` as the `Content-Type` then Shunter will simply pass it through unmodified as it would any other resource.
+If a JSON response is received without the (configured trigger header)[configuration-reference.md#trigger-parameter] then Shunter will simply pass it through unmodified as it would any other resource.

 Dust Basics